 He joined the family business in 1996 as Regional Manager and rose through the ranks to become Manager of Human Resources and then General Manager Delegate in charge of development.
 In January 2006, Frédéric succeeded his father Jean-Claude Rouzaud as President & CEO of the Champagne Louis Roederer Group.
 Today, Frédéric is the driving force of all Champagne Louis Roederer’s flagship companies: Champagne Louis Roederer; Delas Frères in the Rhône Valley; Château Pichon Longueville Comtesse de Lalande, Château de Pez and Château Haut-Beauséjour in Bordeaux; Ramos Pinto in Portugal; Domaines Ott in Provence; and Roederer Estate, Scharffenberger Cellars and Domaine Anderson in California.

 Jean-Baptiste Lecaillon grew up in Reims surrounded by the world of Champagne.
 At a very young age, he developed a passion for Champagne and its development.
 He was naturally drawn to viticulture and oenology to study vine growing and oenology at the École Nationale Supérieure d'Agronomie of Montpellier.

-Jean-Baptiste Lecaillon joined Champagne Louis Roederer in August 1989, at which time he was one of the key people involved in selecting the site for Roederer Estate, in California's Anderson Valley.
+Jean-Baptiste Lecaillon joined Champagne Louis Roederer in August 1989 and spent some time at Roederer Estate, in California's Anderson Valley.